codatio/codat-docs/docs/sync-for-expenses/sync-process/sync-process-explained.md

 ### Check sync status

-There are three ways that you can check the status of the sync:
+There are three ways to check the status of the sync:

 1. Using webhooks and the `sync completed` rule